lapis2002/gh-archive-data-pipeline/README.md

 `setup_minio` task creates a MinIO client to check for the existence of a bucket, creating one if necessary.
 Once both `setup_minio` and `download_to_bronze` tasks are completed, the subsequent `load_to_silver` task takes over, reads the JSON data and writes it to a Delta Lake table in specified bucket within the MinIO object storage using Spark.

 Initially, I defined a schema that included certain mandatory non-null fields.
 However, during the process of writing data to the Delta Lake Format using Spark, these fields were automatically converted to nullable.
-This conversion occurs because when reading Parquet files, all columns are automatically made nullable to ensure compatibility, leading to the observed behavior.
+This conversion occurs because when Spark reads Parquet files, all columns are automatically made nullable to ensure compatibility by default ([link](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html)), leading to the observed behavior.

 ![MinIO](https://github.com/lapis2002/gh-archive-data-pipeline/assets/47402970/380aa2b9-0ae9-4226-829f-e82bd1dc8a96)